johnshearing/PrivateKeyVault/Motivation/README.md

 * Widely available all over the planet for practically nothing.
 * Super secure if set up with LUKS full disk encryption according to [the instructions here](https://github.com/johnshearing/PrivateKeyVault#privatekeyvault---click-for-open-source-make-instructions).

 Lets teach everyone how they can use the raspberry pi to take control of their own assets.
-This is what the [This PrivateKeyVault GitHub repository](https://github.com/johnshearing/PrivateKeyVault#privatekeyvault---click-for-open-source-make-instructions) is for.
+This is what the [PrivateKeyVault GitHub repository](https://github.com/johnshearing/PrivateKeyVault#privatekeyvault---click-for-open-source-make-instructions) is for.